RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 Here's what's happening in that command:

   - ``-d``: Runs the container in detached mode so that you can run the rasa container in the same window.
-Run ``docker ps`` at any time to see all of your currently running containers
   - ``-v $(pwd):/app``: Mounts your project directory into the Docker container so that the action server can run the code in the ``actions`` folder
   - ``net my-project``: Run the server on a specific network so that the rasa container can find it